Summer Camping Program

 About our camps

 Each summer, 3,000 New York City youngsters attend five overnight Fresh Air camps on more than 2,000 acres in Fishkill, New York, where they enjoy outdoor activities, make new friends, learn to swim, play sports, and unlock their limitless potential.
+This will be the first summer of Camp Junior at Harriman State Park in memory of Lesandro “Junior” Guzman-Feliz.

 - Camp Anita Bliss Coler (ABC) – Girls aged nine to 12 years old.
 For 13-15-year-olds at Camp ABC, The Fresh Air Fund has established the Precious Center for Teen Leadership.
 Inspired by the film Precious: Based on the Novel Push by Sapphire, the Center is intended to give young women a safe, nurturing environment to focus on their futures.